yezyilomo/state-pool/README.md

 ```

 ### store.clear
 This is used to clear the entire store if you don't need the global states in it anymore or you want to reload/reset all global states.
-It accepts a function to run after clearing the store and before components subscribed to all global states in it rerenders.
+It accepts a function to run after clearing the store.
+Note the function runs before components subscribed to all global states in a store rerenders.

 ```js
 // Signature